JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 inquire where you got your information?” he asked.
 “I only got mine (imparted in the strictest secrecy) five minutes since.”

-Here was an opportunity of producing ROBINSON CRUSOE!
+Here was an opportunity of producing _Robinson Crusoe_!
 Here was a chance of reading that domestic bit about the child which I had marked on the day of Mr. Franklin’s marriage!
-I read those miraculous words with an emphasis which did them justice, and then I looked him severely in the face.
-“NOW, sir, do you believe in ROBINSON CRUSOE?”
+I read those miraculous words with an emphasis which did them justice, and then I looked him severely in the face. “_Now_, sir, do you believe in _Robinson Crusoe_?”
 I asked, with a solemnity, suitable to the occasion.

 “Betteredge!” says Mr. Franklin, with equal solemnity, “I’m convinced